funkycochise/MiSTer-scripts/README.md

     it is much easier to use nologo and to integrate one into the creation of your each wallpapers.

 Also tested on the LXDE for MisterFPGA and it works too.
-If you want to compile from your Mister from LXDE, add this command line at the end of **updater_clm.sh**
+If you want to compile from your Mister from LXDE, add line just before "exit 0" at the end **updater_clm.sh**
 `echo -en "Update file on FPGA ...";cp -v $HOME/MiSTer/MiSTer /media/fat/`

  Enjoy :)